IV Sedation Dentistry

 Tell Me About Sedation Dentistry

 You might experience anxiety at the dentist for a variety of reasons.
 Perhaps you have had a bad experience in the past or fear some of the common dental procedures.
 IV sedation is the solution, as the process is simple and you will have little to no recollection of your procedure.
-Dr. Raskin will first gain intravenous access and administer the correct amount of medication.
+Our doctors will first gain intravenous access and administer the correct amount of medication.
 You will be brought to what is known as a “twilight state” which is neither completely unconscious or conscious and alert.

 IV Sedation Dentistry protocols have been used safely for over 30 years with millions of dental procedures.
-Before starting any treatments, Dr. Raskin will review your medical history and explain how sedation dentistry can work for you.
+Before starting any treatments, our doctors will review your medical history and explain how sedation dentistry can work for you.
 On the day of your appointment, medication will be given through an IV port in your arm, to help you relax during your treatment.
 We then closely monitor your vital signs throughout the procedure to ensure total comfort and safety.
 If needed, a deeper level of sedation can be easily provided.
 Many patients feel NO DISCOMFORT whatsoever during and after treatment, and have little or no memory of the visit.

 Today there are two major types of conscious sedation: oral and intravenous (IV).
 Both types are effective when treating patients, but IV sedation does have its advantages.
 With IV sedation, you do not need to take any pre-medication.
 This means you’ll arrive at our offices clear headed, and not drowsy.
 Secondly, once the medication is administered, the effects are almost instantaneous.
 Patients don’t need to wait for a pill to dissolve and be absorbed into the bloodstream (a process that can normally take up to an hour).
 Lastly, because of the method of administration, the patient doesn’t continue to receive doses of the sedative once the medication has been removed.
 This leaves the patient less groggy and drowsy when leaving the office.
-Through their experiences, Dr. Raskin and Dr. D’Orlando feel that intravenous sedation works best for their patients.
+Through their experiences, Dr. Raskin, Dr. D’Orlando, and Dr. Thomas feel that intravenous sedation works best for their patients.

 One of the great benefits of IV sedation is that extensive treatment can be done in one or two appointments, including whitening yellow or stained teeth, replacing crowns or dentures, fixing chipped or damaged teeth, and restoring sore gums to good health.